ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  Organizational Domain Discovery {#organizational-domain-discovery}

 For Organizational Domain discovery, it may be necessary to perform multiple DNS Tree Walks to determine if any two domains are in alignment.
 This means that a DNS Tree Walk to discover an Organizational Domain might start at any of the following locations:

-* The domain in the RFC5322.From header of the message.
+* The name created by prepending the label "\_dmarc" to the RFC5322.From domain of the email message being evaluated.
-* The RFC5321.MailFrom domain if there is an SPF pass result for the message.
+* The name created by prepending the label "\_dmarc" to the RFC5321.MailFrom domain if there is an SPF pass result for the message being evaluated.
-* Any DKIM d= domain if there is a DKIM pass result for the message for that domain.
+* The name created by prepending the label "\_dmarc" to any DKIM d= domain if there is a DKIM pass result for that domain for the message being evaluated.

 Note: There is no need to perform Tree Walk searches for Organizational Domains under any of the following conditions: